 You can measure your risk tolerance in financial or emotional terms.

 There are two ways to measure your tolerance for risk.
 First, there’s the financial measurement.
 This should reflect your time horizon, income, liquidity, and net worth.
-(And as an education member, you should include their pension plan when considering their financial resources).
+As an education member, you should include your pension plan when considering your financial resources.
 Generally, the more you have of these things, the more risk you can assume, because you have a greater capacity to recoup any losses.

-Say you have 25 to 30 years before you take that long retirement so many education members enjoy.
+Let’s say you have 25 to 30 years before reaching your 85 or 90 factor (and retirement).
 That’s a lot of time to recover from any downturns in the stock market.
 Historically, the market has increased over time, so you can invest more aggressively in things like stocks or equity mutual funds.
-If you have less time to invest – and therefore less time to recover if the market has a sustained period of decline – you’re less likely to invest aggressively.
+If you have less time to invest (and therefore less time to recover if the market has a sustained period of decline) you’re less likely to invest aggressively.

-But as anyone who’s ever lain awake nights when the market is volatile will tell you, there’s a second measure of your risk tolerance, which is the emotional component.
-This can cause investors to make irrational decisions, be it selling when the market has fallen 15%, or buying when the market is at its peak.
-If you lose sleep worrying when the market is volatile, it could be an indication that a less aggressive portfolio – one less sensitive to the market’s ups and downs – is right for you.
+But as anyone who’s ever lain awake at night when the market is volatile will tell you, there’s a second measure of your risk tolerance, which is the emotional component.
+This can cause investors to make irrational decisions, be it selling when the market has fallen, or buying when the market is at its peak.
+If you lose sleep worrying when the market is volatile, it could be an indication that a less aggressive portfolio (one less sensitive to the market’s ups and downs) is right for you.

 Getting the asset allocation that reflects your risk tolerance requires professional advice.

 It takes specialized education and experience to pick investments that reflect an investor’s risk tolerance and goals.
-Your Educators Certified Financial Planner professional can ensure that your portfolio meets all your investment needs, such as ensuring your cash flow during the summer, and making sure you save enough for your retirement (which is often longer for education members, remember).
-And once that’s done, it’s just a matter of staying focussed on your long-term investment strategy, right?
-Right…and wrong.
+Your Educators Certified Financial Planner professional can ensure that your portfolio meets all your investment needs, such as ensuring your cash flow is sufficient during the summer months and making sure you have enough pension income in retirement.

 Regular rebalancing of your portfolio is important.